ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 OPA is an open-source, general-purpose policy engine that can be used to enforce policies across various systems, including cloud infrastructure.

-Some of OPA's strengths summed up:
+Lets look at some of the strengths and advantages that OPA has to offer.

 ### Policy Management